-Manufacturers and carriers have a vested interest in dissuading you from rooting — if done incorrectly, it can irreparably damage your phone.
-Even so, the potential benefits are well worth it.
+Manufacturers and carriers will dissuade you from rooting, and they aren’t just scaremongering.
+If you don’t follow instructions properly, the worst-case scenario can irreparably damage your device, but many people feel that the potential benefits are well worth it.
 With a rooted phone, you can remove bloatware, speed up your processor, and customize every element of your phone software’s appearance.

 What is rooting?

 Rooting is best undertaken with caution.
-You will want to back up your phone’s software before you install — or “flash,” in rooting terms — a custom ROM (modified version of Android).
+You must back up your phone’s software before installing — or “flash,” in rooting terms — a custom ROM (a modified version of

 Why would you root?

-There isn’t an over-abundance of must-have root apps, but there are enough to make it worthwhile.
+There isn’t an overabundance of must-have root apps, but there are enough to make it worthwhile.
 Some apps will let you automatically back up all of your apps and data to the cloud, block web and in-app advertisements, create secure tunnels to the internet, overclock your processor, or make your device a wireless hot spot.
-Some of the best apps for rooted devices can give you an idea of what you’re getting into.
+Look at the best root apps for rooted devices for a better idea of what is possible.

 Why wouldn’t you root?

-- Bricking your phone: If something goes wrong during the rooting process, you run the risk of bricking — i.e., corrupting — your device.
+- Bricking your phone: If something goes wrong during the rooting process, you risk bricking — i.e., corrupting — your device.
 The easiest way to prevent that from happening is to follow the instructions carefully.
-Make sure the guide you are following is up to date and that the custom ROM you flash is specifically for it.
+Ensure the guide you are following is up to date and that the custom ROM you flash is specifically for your phone.
 If you do your research, you won’t have to worry about bricking your smartphone.